By Mike Case

 During his service, he was seriously wounded in combat and earned the Purple Heart and the Bronze Star.

-6. NFL player Alejandro Villanueva served with the 10th Mountain Division in Afghanistan.
+6. USO tour veteran and NFL player Alejandro Villanueva served with the 10th Mountain Division in Afghanistan.

 While there, he earned a Bronze Star with the V device and the Oak Leaf Cluster for heroism in combat.